dprodanov/clifford/README.md

 a lightweight package for performing Geometric and Clifford Algebra calculations

-To run the package clone the repository and add the folder to Maxima by executing commands
+To run the package, clone the repository and add the folder to Maxima by executing the commands

 file_search_demo: append (file_search_demo,["/path/to/folder/$$$.{dem,wxm}"]);